roddhjav/apparmor.d/docs/report.md

     sudo systemctl enable auditd.service --now
     ```

-If this command produces nothing, use `-s` to provide all logs since boot time (provided that `journalctl` collected them):
+If this command produces nothing, use `-s` to show all logs since boot time (provided that `journalctl` has collected them):
 ```sh
 aa-log -s -R
 ```